 century.
 Take big-scoring games, for example.
 Michael Jordan hit 60 points, twice last year.
 In the eighties, only two other men have done it, each once: Bernard King and Larry Bird.
 Four times this decade.
 Seven other guys did it once: Fulks (the first), Mikan, Gervin, West, Barry, Maravich and David 'oh-what-a-fall-was-there-' Thompson.
 Elgin Baylor did it thrice.
 And Wilt?
 Well, it's been done 46 times so you subtract.
 Wilt: 32.
 The rest of basketball: 14.
 At the present rate, we will be well into the twenty-first century before the NBA catches up."
 It is now almost 25 years since Goldman penned those words and Chamberlain still leads the rest of the NBA 32-28.
 Larry Miller (67)

-are the only ABA players who scored at least 60 points in a game and even if you add their performances into the mix Chamberlain still leads every player in ABA-NBA history in 60 point games 32-31!
+and Stew Johnson (62) are the only ABA players who scored at least 60 points in a game and even if you add their performances into the mix Chamberlain still has as many 60 point games as every other player in ABA-NBA history combined!
 Kobe Bryant (five), Michael Jordan (four in the regular season plus one in the playoffs) and Elgin Baylor (three in the regular season plus one in the playoffs) are the only players other than Chamberlain who have topped the 60 point barrier more than once.

 You can adjust statistics for pace, you can debate the quality of defensive play in the 1960s compared to later eras, you can bring up whatever objections or qualifiers you want but anyone who truly understands basketball--anyone who has actually played the game at any level long enough to know how difficult it is to score even 30 or 40 points in a game--realizes that what Chamberlain accomplished that night in Hershey, Pennsylvania 50 years ago is remarkable.
 I loved the old clip that ESPN showed of Chamberlain saying that it was not that big of a deal because he only doubled his seasonal scoring average--remember, that was the year that Chamberlain averaged